Scrambling and Entangling Spinning Particles: Scrambling spinning particles via gravitational interactions

 By the same token, $S_B, S_D, S_{ABD} \equiv S_C, S_{AB} \equiv S_{CD}$ all take the form of $S_X = \log(d_X)$, where $d_X $ is the dimension of the reduced spin space $X$. $S_{AD}$ receives no $\mathcal O(G_N^2)$ contributions either due to unitarity.

 The only non-trivial contributions therefore come from $S_{AC}$.
 As discussed in Section~\ref{sec:RevAmpEikonal}, $\mathcal{E}$ admits a double expansion in both $G_N$ and $|b|$, and consequently we work in similar double expansions throughout this paper.
 It is straightforward to check that the terms linear in $G_N$ cancel out in all the reduced density matrices above, when the density matrices are properly normalized.
 At $\mathcal{O}(G_N^2)$, $\mathcal{E}$ receives the superclassical ($\mathcal O(|b|^{4\epsilon})$) and classical ($\mathcal O(|b|^{-1+4\epsilon})$) contributions.
-Despite that the superclassical contribution comes purely from the exponentiation of the tree-level eikonal phase $\chi^{(0)}$, it is still the leading term at $\mathcal O(G_N^2)$ due to the classical limit.
-Therefore, in keeping with the regime of validity of the expression, we ignore the contribution from the one-loop amplitude and consider only the leading term which arises from the tree-level amplitude.
+Despite that the superclassical contribution comes purely from the exponentiation of the tree-level eikonal phase $\chi^{(0)}$, it is still the leading term at $\mathcal O(G_N^2)$ due to the classical (large impact parameter) limit, provided that the conditions given at the end of Section~\ref{sec:RevAmpEikonal} are satisfied.
+Therefore, with the validity of the regime in mind, we ignore the contribution from the one-loop amplitude and consider only the leading term which arises from the tree-level amplitude.
 As we are going to show, it is possible to obtain exact analytical results in a $G_N$ expansion.

 As a quick summary, the tripartite information takes the following form to order $G_N^2$

 The larger is $S_{AC}$, the smaller is $I(A,C,D)$, which signifies that information is more scrambled.